 - 2 tablespoons finely minced shallot

-- Trim stems off Brussels sprouts, remove any bad leaves, and slice very thin.
-You can use a shredded or slicer attachment on a food processor for this step if you want to make it go really quickly.
+- Trim stems off Brussels sprouts, remove loose or spotted leaves, and slice very thinly.
+You can use the slicing blade on a food processor for this step if you want to make it go really quickly.
 I used a sharp knife.
-Place Brussels sprouts in a large bowl.
+Place shaved Brussels sprouts in a large bowl.